SMART Permission Tickets

 • Validate client assertion per SMART Backend Services

-• For each ticket: verify signature, ticket_type, aud, and exp; if cnf is present, verify cnf.jkt binding
+• Verify the ticket's signature, ticket_type, aud, and exp; if cnf is present, verify cnf.jkt binding against the client_assertion signing key

-• Validate ticket_type is recognized and select processing rules accordingly
+• Validate ticket_type is recognized (listed in smart_permission_ticket_types_supported) and select processing rules accordingly

 • Validate subject resolution mode (type) and ensure populated fields are consistent with the declared mode